cosmic-lang/cosmic/docs/basics.md

 var age = 25
 ```

-`Talisman` supports multiple assignment
+`Cro` supports multiple assignment
 ```elixir
 var x = 12
 var y = 31
 x, y = y, x # swaps bindings with no need for temporary bindings
 ```

-Assignment in Talisman can also be done as an expression using ":=", which returns the rhs value
+Assignment in Cro can also be done as an expression using ":=", which returns the rhs value
 ```elixir
 var boolean: bool
 # Assignment expression